Discover Tability: the AI platform that turns OKRs into resultsLearn more →

 Make a call on the 3rd update.
 You should be either back on track, or off track.
 This sounds harsh but it's the best way to signal risks early enough to fix things.

-How to turn your Non Profit Organisation OKRs in a strategy map
+How to track your Non Profit Organisation OKRs

 OKRs without regular progress updates are just KPIs.
 You'll need to update progress on your OKRs every week to get the full benefits from the framework.
 Reviewing progress periodically has several advantages: